Scully87/sinatra_template_gem/README.md

 # SinatraTemplate

-A gem which provides a Sinatra App Template.
+A gem which provides a Sinatra App Template with CSS and JQuery.

 ## Installation